Information for employers

 • dispute resolution services and negotiation to help resolve disputes between your business, a training provider or an apprentice or trainee to support training contract completions

-• tailored advice on how to deal with problems that might arise from a training program, including training associated to an apprenticeship or traineeship
+• tailored advice on how to deal with problems that might arise from a training program, including training associated with an apprenticeship or traineeship

 Did you know that there are State and national awards for businesses to be recognised for high level achievement and their contribution to the training sector, including: